 Learning how to dry food is a skill that will serve you well - not just for backpacking - but in everyday life.
 It helps reduce food waste (no more tossing out rotten fresh fruit that you forgot was in the bottom of the refrigerator drawer).

-I hope you get started with dehydrating fresh fruits and veggies - and meats and seafood - but be sure to store it properly and use oxygen absorbers as mentioned in this article.
+I hope you get started with dehydrating fresh fruits and veggies - and meats and seafood - but be sure to store it properly and use oxygen absorbers as mentioned in this post.

 Thanks for reading - now "go take a hike!"